fredwangsap/teched2019-C4C-CAA384/README.md

-# SAP TechEd Hands-on Session CAA384
+# SAP TechEd Hands-on Workshop CAA384 (Develop and Deliver Cloud-Native Extensions for SAP C/4HANA)

 ## Project Description
 This is a sample project that will be used in SAP TechEd 2019 hands-on session CAA384 to demonstrate how SAP Cloud Platform Extension Factory, Kyma runtime helps you create an extension (Lambda function) consuming APIs and events from SAP Cloud for Customer.